Remembering Erik Heidemann

 Dr. Erik D. Heidemann (1978 - 2013)

-We were unspeakably sad to have to announce the passing of our friend and colleague, Erik D. Heidemann, on September 3, 2013.
-Erik was beginning his 2nd year with us at Kent State, and during his short time with us he showed himself to be a stellar teacher, a committed scholar, and an active member of the department.
+We were unspeakably sad to have to announce the passing of our friend and colleague, Erik D. Heidemann, on Sept.
+3, 2013.
+Erik was beginning his second year with us at Kent State, and during his short time with us he showed himself to be a stellar teacher, a committed scholar and an active member of the department.
 He was teaching five courses per semester, and almost all of them were filled to capacity, showing just how much students sought him out.
 Even more telling was the outpouring of grief and sympathy from current and former students, as well as others who knew him.

 Shortly after his death, a vigil was held for Erik at "The Rock" on Front Campus.
 Visitors shared their memories of Erik and reflected in the company of others saddened by his passing.
 You can view photos of the vigil here.
 We continue to remember and honor Erik with the Erik Heidemann Scholarships.
 Each year, one undergraduate and two graduate students are awarded scholarship funds that support student activities and research that align with Erik's work.
 We are grateful to Erik's family and friends, who have ensured that efforts to honor Erik's life and legacy will continue.